graphql/graphql-spec/spec/Section 2 -- Language.md

 Selections within fragments only return values when the concrete type of the object it is operating on matches the type of the fragment.

-For example in this query on the Facebook data model:
+For example in this operation using the Facebook data model:

 ```graphql example
 query FragmentTyping {